 If you have never had a music lesson before and are just beginning to learn an instrument you may be in very scary and unfamiliar territory.
 Being prepare to your first lesson can help to make your experience much more rewarding and beneficial.
 Teachers require different materials based on their methods or the instrument but there are a few things that can be very helpful to bring to your lessons.

 Pencil.
-This may seem obvious until you realize you dont have one.
+This may seem obvious until you realize you do not have one.
 Musicians use pencils instead of pens as a general rule because they are constantly erasing markings and making corrections.
-Always have a pencil handy to notate music.
+Always have a pencil handy to notate music or write down notes.

 Water.
 This is especially important for singers as their throats can become dry during lessons especially if they get nervous but it is a good thing for anyone to bring regardless of the instrument.